 You’ll see a whole lot of shopping going on in Munich.
 A seemingly endless network of shopping streets rays out from Marienplatz and wide, pedestrian-only Kaufingerstrasse and Neuhauser Strasse.
 You can find anything you want here, but it’s unlikely that you’ll find any bargains.
 What you will find is high-quality, for this is a shopping society that does not spend its money on junk.

-When you’re shopping, remember that you will always pay more for items imported from the U.S., and less for items made or manufactured in Germany and the European Union.
+When you’re shopping, remember that you will almost always pay more for items imported from the U.S., and less for items made or manufactured in Germany and the European Union.

 Christmas Market in Marienplatz